ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ```
 `messageSelector` is the selector that returns the appended message.
 `predicate` only append the message if predicate returns true.
-`isRecursive` passes the appended message through the append mechanism, to allow recursion.
+`isRecursive` passes the appended message through the append mechanism, which allows recursion.

 ##### Examples
 ```csharp